 Ultimately, you have to wonder why you’re buying a home if you need to insure the down payment.
 You should have a little more confidence than that.

-Sure, things can happen, but like the company even points out, you’re already paying for a ton of different insurance policies, and if you need another one, maybe renting makes more sense, at least for now.
+Sure, things can happen, but like the company even points out, you’re already paying for a ton of different insurance policies, and if you need another one, maybe renting makes more sense, at least until the climate improves.